 In accordance with the Redemption Agreement and contemporaneous with the LLC Conversion, the Redeemable Preferred Stock was simultaneously redeemed for an aggregate purchase price of \$10.0 million, plus an earnout payment.
-The earnout payment is equal to a low double-digit percentage multiplied by the Company's net sales of Viralym-M, less the Company's then existing third party obligations from the sale of Viralym-M Product.
+As the Redemption Agreement was issued in the form of shares and embodied an unconditional obligation requiring the Company to redeem the Redeemable Preferred Stock by transferring its assets at a specified or determinable date, the Redeemable Preferred Stock met the definition of a mandatorily redeemable financial instrument and was required to be classified as a liability upon issuance.
+The earnout payment is equal to 10% multiplied by the Company's net sales of Viralym-M, less the Company's then existing third party obligations from the sale of Viralym-M Product.
 The earnout percentage will be reduced to a high single-digit percentage under certain conditions.
 These earnout payments will be for a period of 20 years from the date of the first commercial sale of Viralym-M Product by the Company.
-The earnout represents a contingent payment that the Company concluded had de minimis value at the date of the Redemption Agreement or at December 31, 2019 or 2018.
+The earnout represents a contingent payment that the Company concluded had de minimis value at the date of the Redeemption Agreement or at December 31, 2019 or 2018.